 How to Toast Flour

-Many people don't realize that toasting flour is even an option, but it’s one of the best-kept secrets behind adding flavor to recipes like homemade pasta, breads, pizza crusts, and, of course, homemade gravy!
+Many people don’t realize that toasting flour is even an option, but it’s one of my favorite secrets for adding flavor to recipes like homemade pasta, breads, pizza crusts, and, of course, homemade gravy!

 The best part is that it’s very easy to do.
 Simply toss a cup of flour into a pan, turn the stove up to a moderate heat, and whisk it for 3 to 5 minutes (depending on how well-toasted you want it to be).
-The result is a deep, nutty taste.
+You’ll know it’s ready when you smell a nutty aroma and see a slight color change.
 But don’t toast your flour until you’re ready to use it — ideally, you should use it right away.

 How to Make Brown Butter

-Turning butter into brown butter is a straightforward process, but it results in a nutty, caramelized ingredient used in all kinds of sweet and savory recipes.
-You don’t even need any other ingredients — just salted or unsalted butter, a pan, and a spoon or spatula.
+Browning butter transforms it into a nutty, caramelized ingredient that elevates both sweet and savory recipes.
+You don’t need any special equipment — just butter, a light-colored skillet (so you can see the color changing), and a spoon or spatula.

 First, cut the butter into equal pieces to help it cook evenly.
-Then add the butter to a skillet over medium heat and stir until it sizzles and starts to foam; continue stirring for 3 to 4 minutes, or until it turns a golden brown with darker brown flecks.
+Then add it to a skillet over medium heat and stir until it sizzles and starts to foam; continue stirring for 3 to 4 minutes, watching for golden brown butter with darker flecks at the bottom.

 Recipe Options